![]() |

 STM32 PWM Duty Cycle

-In normal settings, assuming you’re using the timer module in PWM mode and generating PWM signal in edge-aligned mode up-counting configuration.
+In normal settings, assuming you're using the timer module in PWM mode and generating a PWM signal in edge-aligned mode with up-counting configuration.
 The duty cycle percentage is controlled by changing the value of the CCRx register.
 And the duty cycle equals (CCRx/ARR) [%].

 STM32 PWM Resolution

-One of the most important properties for a PWM signal is the resolution.
-It’s the number of discrete duty cycle levels that you can set it to.
+One of the most important properties of a PWM signal is the resolution.
+It's the number of discrete duty cycle levels that you can set it to.
 This number determines how many steps the duty cycle can take until it reaches the maximum value.
 So, the step size or the number of duty cycle steps can tell how fine can you change the duty cycle in order to achieve a certain percentage.
 This can be extremely important in some audio applications, motor control, or even light control systems.

 This is the STM32 PWM resolution formula that can be used to calculate the resolution of the PWM signal at a specific frequency or even the opposite.
 If you’re willing to get a 10-Bit resolution PWM signal, what should the frequency be in order to achieve this?
 And so on..